 We traveled with only two small rolling backpacks for the better part of a year.
 That’s it … and we were happy.
 Our ability to survive – and thrive – with just a few possessions was empowering.

 Before departing for parts unknown, we’d put our few remaining worldly goods in a 10 x 10 storage unit – and turned the key.
-What followed was months of endless wandering with no worries other than how to get from Point A to Point B. It was bliss.
+We then enjoyed months of endless wandering with no worries other than how to get from Point A to Point B. It was bliss.

 As our journey was winding down, we decided that we would establish a small home base back in the US that would enable us to live simply, connect with family and friends, and continue to turn the key and travel.
 We named it Basecamp Gallivance.
 And since then we have pitched our domestic tent in four homes.